BenMukebo/vet-clinic-database/README.md

 - Understand the different types of relationships between tables.
 - Prepare complex queries that answer analytical questions.
 - Use primary key & foreign key mechanism for joining tables.
+- Understand what can impact database performance.
+-

 ## Getting Started